-Some of the biggest employers of MBA students recruit MBAs into leadership development programs; fast-track, rotational programs, designed to prime high-potential candidates for senior management roles.
+Some of the biggest employers of MBA students also recruit into leadership development programs; fast-track, rotational courses, designed to prime high-potential candidates for senior management roles.

-Or the hundreds of MBAs each year who get hired into Amazon’s Pathway’s Program.
+Or, there are the hundreds of MBAs each year who get hired into Amazon’s Pathways Leadership Development Program.

-Here are five top companies offering leadership development programs for MBA graduates:
+Find out more about the top five companies offering leadership development programs for MBA graduates.

 © Microsoft Life FB